Carne asada nachos isn’t the recipe I was expecting to post at this time of year, but here we are.

 - 1 tsp ground cumin

-- 1 large handful fresh coriander roughly chopped
+- 1 large handful fresh coriander stems and leaves roughly chopped

 - Sea salt and freshly ground black pepper

 - Pico de gallo